 Bracelet options range from modest yet stylish cable, rope and leather designs, right the way through to precious metals and diamonds.
 The overarching theme, though, is quality and individuality – core values which have seen it become one of England’s most recognised jewellery brands.

-Parisian metals brand La Gramme’s minimalist take on the classic cuff bracelet has seen it gain international attention over the last few years.
+Parisian brand Le Gramme’s minimalist take on the classic cuff bracelet has seen it gain international attention over the last few years.

 There are both cable and band (or “ribbon”, as the brand calls it) styles available, all featuring the same trademark simplicity and precision design.
 All bracelets are handmade in France and can even be engraved to add a personal touch.